 This is a question that jumps toward the top of the list when your project requires special expertise, such as home theater wiring.
+If the project requires more difficult work then it’s best to ensure you hire a level 2 electrician that knows what they’re doing.
 Find out if they do that kind of work and ask for details and/or photos of completed projects.

 3. What does your estimate include?

 In addition to pricing structure, be sure to discuss incidentals, like repairing drywall and other things affected by the electrical work.
 Even if you’re responsible for one or more associated costs, it’s better to know that upfront to avoid unpleasant surprises later on.

 4. Who will perform the work?